MicrosoftDocs/Hololens/hololens/security-baseline.md

 ---

-# HoloLens 2 Security Baselines
+# HoloLens 2 security baselines

 > [!IMPORTANT]
 > Some of the policies used in this security baseline are introduced in our latest [Insider build](hololens-insider.md).
 Those policies will only function on devices updated to the latest Insider build.